-To extract a constant in-place
+Extract a constant in-place

-Press Ctrl+Alt+C or select Refactor | Extract/Introduce | Constant from the main menu or on the context menu.
+Press Ctrl+Alt+C or select Refactor | Extract/Introduce | Constant from the main menu or from the context menu.

 If more than one expression is detected for the current cursor position, the Expressions list appears.
 If this is the case, select the required expression.
 To do that, click the expression.
 Alternatively, use the Up and Down arrow keys to navigate to the expression of interest, and then press Enter to select it:

 If more than one occurrence of the expression is found within the class, specify whether you wish to replace only the selected occurrence, or all the found occurrences with the new constant.

 Specify the name of the constant.
 Select the name from the list or type the name in the box with a red border.

-To complete the refactoring, press Tab orEnter.
+To complete the refactoring, press Tab or Enter.

 If you haven't completed the refactoring and want to cancel the changes you have made, press Escape.